alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 Yes, ...

-### What is a Research Computing Engineer?

-This role presents a new exciting opportunity to join the growing team of research computing experts at The Turing.
-The team assists the Turing community with designing, building, deploying, and maintaining research infrastructures, as well as providing service delivery and user support for the Institute’s research computing platforms.
-This is an opportunity for a technically-skilled professional with a good understanding of either cloud or high-performance computing (HPC), experience with both application and infrastructure, and an interest in facilitating and enhancing world-leading data science and AI research.
-You will build tools and automation to eliminate mundane operations and craft repeatable processes.
-As part of the team, you will also work with other research software engineers and data scientists on various projects and will participate in all phases of cloud / HPC development, from requirements-capture, definition, and design; to development, deployment, and maintenance; to performance tuning and monitoring.
-You are also expected to keep up-to-date with the latest cutting-edge developments, and/or make use of the UK’s most advanced computing facilities like Dawn, ARCHER 2, JADE 2, and Baskerville.

 ### Should the cover letter address each of the skills and requirements in the person specification section of the job description?

 It is important that the cover letter, in conjunction with the CV, highlights the requirements listed as "check at Application" on the Person Specification, and shows a (general) understanding of the role of a research data scientist or software engineer.